JulieStrand/badbank-capstone/README.md

 This is my capstone project for MITxPro coding bootcamp.
 It does not have all of the functionality I would like, but it has Firebase authentication and stores user data on the database.

+To run this application, download it, then in a terminal navigate to the project directy and enter "npm install" to install dependencies and get your node_modules file.
+Then enter "npm start" to start the React application on port 3000, then in another terminal window, type "npm run server," which will start up the server on port 8000.

 ## Getting Started with Create React App